pierrepaleo/sift_pyocl/doc/source/sift.rst

 Launching SIFT_PyOCL
 --------------------

+SIFT_PyOCL is written in Python, and handles the OpenCL kernels with PyOpenCL.
+This enables a simple and efficient access to GPU resources.
+The project is installed as a Python library and can be imported in a script.

 Before image alignment, points of interest (keypoints) have to be detected in each image.
 The whole process can be launched by several lines of code.